BreathOfTheWild-CM/Data-Science-Project/README.md

 Attachments and meta-data files are ignored, also a basic filtering is done to eliminate as much noise/headers of the emails as possible.

 ## Output
 The output of the program is a hashmap, which maps a n-gram (key) to a set of filenames (value).
-Resulting hashmap of type <String,{String}> (<key,value>) is serialized using the Python module [pickle](https://docs.python.org/3/library/pickle.html "Pickle documentation").
-The length of the set of filenames would then indicate the frequency of each n-gram.
+Resulting hashmap of type <(String1, String2, ..., StringN),{String}> (<key,value>) is serialized using the Python module [pickle](https://docs.python.org/3/library/pickle.html "Pickle documentation").
+The size of the set of filenames would then indicate the frequency of each n-gram.

 In order to demonstrate how the .pkl file, as provided by the output of ``freqTable.py``, could be deserialized the script ``deserialize.py`` can be referenced.
 This script prints the first 10 n-grams of such a .pkl file.